Vyral/base-template/_posts/2018-11-19-costly-sewer-repairs-stink-try-these-3-plumbing-tips.md

 date: 2018-11-19 00:00:00
 tags:
   - Real Estate
-  - Homeowner Tips
 excerpt: >-
-  Today we have a special guest with us to give you three tips that every homeowner should know about the plumbing in your house.
+  Today we have a special guest with us to give you three tips that homeowners should know about the plumbing in your house.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Brian+Canady+and+Tim+Chase/Videos/Colorado+Springs+Real+Estate+-+Costly+Sewer+Repairs+Stink-+Try+These+3+Plumbing+Tips.mp4
 pullquote: >-